What does the Inflation Reduction Act mean for you?

 Energy Efficiency Home Improvement Credit 2023 (25C)

 This tax credit allows homeowners to deduct up to 30% of the cost of upgrades to their homes from their taxes.
-The following measures will go into effect January 1, 2023:
+The following measures went into effect January 1, 2023:

 The Residential Clean Energy Credit, which is now extended through 2034, was previously called the Residential Energy Efficient Property Credit.
 The credit amount for installing clean household energy such as solar, wind, or geothermal has been raised from 26% to 30% from 2022 to 2032.
 It then falls to 26% for 2033 and 22% for 2034.